 I don’t know who’s right, so I’m testing for myself.
 At least I can afford to do this kind of experimenting.
 If you’re on a tight food budget, then most superfoods are probably out of the question, but you may not be missing much.

 I’ve been blending some cacao and spirulina into smoothies and snacking on small quantities of goji berries, but I can’t say I notice any difference in how I feel.
-It may be too soon to tell, but if pushed to make a guess, at this point it feels like I’m putting dollar bills into my Vitamix and probably not gaining much from it.
+It may be too soon to tell, but if pushed to make a guess, at this point it feels like I’m putting dollar bills into my blender and not gaining much from it.

 Eating Raw in Los Angeles

-My family and I took a trip to Disneyland several weeks ago, and I found it surprisingly easy to to find good raw food there.
+My family and I took a trip to Disneyland several weeks ago, and I found it surprisingly easy to find good raw food there.
 They had a very good fruit salad in one of the restaurants as well as plenty of fresh fruit and fruit cups throughout the park.
 I was impressed.
 It was hot the day we went (about 90 degrees), so the cold fruit (grapes, oranges, honeydew, cantaloupe, strawberries) was deliciously refreshing.

 While we were in L.A., Erin and I ate at the Rawvolution cafe in Santa Monica.
 It was our first time there.
 I’d heard mixed reviews about it but wanted to check it out, so I dragged Erin with me (while she was trying to drag me to Native Foods).
 I grew up in L.A. and used to live only a few miles from there, so I’m very familiar with the area.
 The restaurant is across the street from a farmer’s market where Erin and I used to shop regularly.